Why Wheel Chocks Are Absolutely Necessary For Your RV/Trailer Tires

 While all of the wheel chocks I have compared today will do a great job at stopping your trailer from rolling, I have some recommendations based on what you’re pulling.

 If your trailer weighs 4000 lbs or less – The Camco Wheel Chock With Rope Handle ended up getting the highest TCN score thanks to its size and weight.
 They’re a good choice for someone that has a single axle trailer and need something simple to keep the trailer in place.

-For anything heavier than 4000 lbs or any tandem axle – I recommend the YM W4194 Solid Rubber Wheel Chock with Handle.
-After having these for months, I can tell you that they’re great wheel chocks.
+For anything heavier than 4000 lbs or any tandem axle trailer – I recommend the YM W4194 Solid Rubber Wheel Chock with Handle.
+After having these for months, I can tell you that they’re great RV wheel chocks.
 Durable, great handle, great grip, and not for a bad price.
 I have bought two pairs so I can put two on each side.
 The rubber smell that bothers some never really bothered me, and since it disappears after a couple of users, it’s barely worth mentioning.